Skip to main content

 Are Brooks School undergraduates charged contract or endowed tuition rates?

-Students in our Bachelor of Science programs in Policy Analysis and Management and Health Care Policy will be charged state contract college tuition rates.
 More information about tuition rates and expenses can be found on the Cornell financial aid website.